brotherson67/QuizMe/README.md

 PSUEDOCODE
-    the page is refeshed.
-    display shows,
-        link to high scores
-        timerwithout time on it
-        welcome message and start button
-    when the start button is pressed the current main div is changed to a question the question will be centered with 4 possible answeres two seconds after an answer is selected, the next div comes up the same process repeats
-    after the last question a form will come up the form will send a get call to move the page to the high scores the high score page will update with the new attemps
+    when the player starts the game:
+        they will start with a welcome message under the welcome message will be a button to start the quiz the user will consecutively be presented with 3 questions if the user selects the wrong answer it will turn red if they select the correct answer, it will turn green after the last question the user will input their initials they will be presented with their score. they will be guided to the high scores page their score will or will not be in the top 5 the top 5 will be sorted by amount